ppremru/LaunchFieldKitAdoption/workflow/diagram-3.md

 ## Summary

 This flowchart details the steps involved in preparing a Bastion Host for deploying the Field Kit Package, which is the process that occurs after the air gap.
-Also, *Necessary manual steps for preparing VMware on the existing Field Kit, such as shutting down and exporting the VMs as well as shutting down ESXi, are documented in a separate preparation manual.*
+Also, *necessary manual steps for preparing VMware on the existing Field Kit, such as shutting down and exporting the VMs as well as shutting down ESXi, are documented in a separate preparation manual.*

 The diagram breaks down the Prepare Bastion Host phase into two main sub-processes: